ManjunathR-tech/LIC_TASKS/Current_mirror.md

 ## EXPERIMENT - 06 {CURRENT MIRROR CIRCUIT}
+# Current Mirror
+A current mirror circuit is a fundamental building block in analog electronics used to replicate a reference current with high accuracy.
 ### OBJECTIVE
   To design and analyze a current mirror circuit as an active load in a common-source amplifier.